Reyleth/Marketplace-API/README.md

 The Marketplace API addresses these problems by providing a structured and secure platform for item trading within a game.
 Here's how it solves the issues:

 1. **Centralized Trading Platform**:
-   - The API provides endpoints for creating and managing marketplace listings, allowing players to buy and sell items in a centralized location.
+   - The API provides routes for creating and managing marketplace listings, allowing players to buy and sell items in a centralized location.
 This eliminates the need for direct player-to-player trades, making the process more efficient and accessible.

 2. **Standardized Pricing Mechanism**:
    - By listing items with defined prices, the API ensures transparency and fairness in trades.
 Players can see the prices of items listed by others, helping to standardize market values and reduce price gouging.

 3. **Inventory Management**:
-   - The API includes endpoints for managing user inventories, allowing players to easily keep track of their items.
+   - The API includes routes for managing user inventories, allowing players to easily keep track of their items.
 Players can view their inventory, add new items, and remove items as needed, ensuring better organization.

 4. **Secure Transactions**:
    - The API handles transactions securely, reducing the risk of scams and ensuring that trades are completed reliably.
 The transaction endpoints facilitate the buying and selling process, recording transaction details for accountability and security.